bendavismines/devOpsWorkshop/README.md

 ### Add Artifact
 1. Add a build artifact and specify the Build Pipeline you created
-1. Enable continuous delivery on the release artifact cd .

 ### Create a Dev Stage
 1. Add a Deployment process Stage for Development
 1. Create a new Azure Web App Deploy Task for the Dev Stage